 Personal Loan vs Home Equity Loan

-Using a personal loan or a home equity loan for large expenses can be two possible paths forward.
-Our infographic lays out the features of each loan type so that you have some additional information while considering which loan type would be suitable for you.
+Using a personal loan or a home equity loan for significant expenses can be two possible paths forward.
+Our infographic lays out the features of home equity loans and personal loans so that you have some additional information while considering which loan type would be suitable for you.

 Taking out a big loan can be a big deal.
-Whether it's a personal loan or a home equity loan, do these things first:
+Whether it's a personal loan or a home equity loan, do a bit of research first:

 - Determine how much you need